IVI-M/R-Ottawa/meetups.md

 ---

-Note: All discussions related to the R101 sessions have been moved to [R101](101.md) page.

-See also [ R-101 ](https://github.com/IVI-M/R-Ottawa/tree/master/r101) for archived discussed codes.
-A page is also set to list all discussed data challenges: [challenges](challenges.md)

 ### Agendas:

+Note: All discussions related to the R101 "Learning R together" (Lunch and Learn) sessions have been moved to [R101](101.md) page.

+See also [challenges](challenges.md) for list of various  discussed data challenges.

-2020/05/06:
+2020/05/06: Second session on R101

 - In our second session, we will continue from where we left: we will open the .csv file from JHU and visualize in a number of ways.
 The files that we have created last time in rstudio.cloud are copied to [/r101 ](https://github.com/IVI-M/R-Ottawa/tree/master/r101) :  [/r101/00-read.R]()

-2020/04/29: this first session was recorded and can be viewed [here](https://youtu.be/d_EC39tIWMQ).
-Transcript is [here](https://github.com/IVI-M/R-Ottawa/blob/master/r101/session1-transcript.md).
+2020/04/29:  First recorded session on R101

 1. Jump start to coding in R from [https://rstudio.cloud](https://rstudio.cloud)
   - new project -> new R file -> copying codes from R101 into your project -> saving it -